pepijndevos/pepijndevos.github.com/_posts/2015-12-20-the-relation-between-harmonics-and-parallel-resistance.markdown

 $$ \frac{1}{1}, \frac{2}{1}, \frac{3}{2}, \frac{4}{2}, \frac{5}{3}, \frac{6}{3}, \frac{7}{4}, \frac{8}{4}, \frac{9}{5} \ldots $$

-Pluggin that into the parallel resistance equation, we can begin to search for exact harmonics giving exact harmonics.
+Plugging that into the parallel resistance equation, we can begin to search for exact harmonics giving exact harmonics.

 {% highlight matlab %}
 harm = 1:31;